 What you need to know about reports

 A professional mental health assessment report is a standard part of every psychiatric assessment.
 A copy of this assessment will also be sent to your GP.
 Similarly, if you engage in a formal neurocognitive or neurodevelopmental assessment, a formal report will be provided.
 This provides you with the outcome of the assessment.
 Furthermore, it identifies whether you meet a diagnostic threshold or, alternatively, states if further investigation is needed.

 If you would like written feedback, you will need to discuss this with your individual psychologist, psychotherapist, and counsellor.
 Written feedback is usually charged for separately.
 Unfortunately, it is not included in the standard assessment rates for the professions psychology, psychiatry, and counselling.
-However, your practitioner should formally discuss the outcome of the assessment with you.
-He/she will include their clinical opinion, their recommendations, and a formalised treatment plan.
+However, your practitioner should formally discuss the outcome of the health assessment with you.
+He/she will include their clinical opinion, their recommendations, and a formalised health treatment plan.

 Here is the SHC Team – Find your Practitioner

 Where We Are

 Please get in touch with clinician directly to book your appointment.